 The primary mission of the high school program at UNCSA is to train young artists for professional careers in the arts.
 However, from its beginning, the school has had a strong commitment to providing a sound, supporting curriculum of academic studies to ensure the broader education of the artist.

-The High School Academic Program provides young artists in grades 9-12 with a broad, challenging, and engaging curriculum, including Advanced Placement (AP) courses.
+The High School Academic Program provides young artists in grades 9-12 with a broad, challenging, and engaging curriculum, including access to a wide variety of Advanced Placement (AP) courses.
 The program offers rigorous instruction in the core disciplines of:

 Faculty and administration value a spirit of free inquiry and mutual respect in the classroom and promote a community that provides equal access and support for all students.
 The High School Academic program is devoted to developing thoughtful, ethical, compassionate, creative, responsible life-long learners.